Exercise 2: Ball Drop

 Now think about how this applies to the graphs you made and which one is linear.

 Draw or fit a best fit line to the linear graph (hint: only one of the two graphs you created should be linear) and submit this linear graph with the best fit line included.
 Only submit the linear graph.
-There are helpful graphing tips found in the appendix.
+Please see the Excel Help page and Helpful Graphing Tips found in the appendix as a guide.

 Exercise 2.4 (3 marks)

-i) The best fit line to the linear graph
+i) The slope of the best fit line to the linear graph

 ii) The acceleration of your object during free-fall (acceleration is a vector!)

-HINT: the most accurate way to calculate the acceleration is from your linear graph – how does the slope relate to acceleration?
-It is not equal but it is proportional…
+Hint: The most accurate way to calculate the acceleration is from your linear graph – how does the slope relate to acceleration?
+Keep in mind it is not equal but it is proportional.

 Before you continue!